aleixcanalda/TheChosenModel/theory2.md

 ## Weaknesses

-* The computational cost of our program increases linearly, so when working with big macro-complexes, the number of possible comparisons increases as the core structure of the macro-complex gets bigger and so does the computational time of the program.
+* The computational cost of our program increases with the amount of input files provided by the user, so when working with big macro-complexes, the number of possible comparisons increases as the core structure of the macro-complex gets bigger and so does the computational time of the program.

 * Our program is able to compute various protein-DNA interactions (if the input files contain both DNA chains) only when using a DNA template.